Acting for Commercials

 Roxane moved to Georgetown in 2002 from Indiana.
 She first experienced theater in high school in six different musicals.
 She has a B.S. in Chemical Engineering from Purdue and a M.A. in Counseling from Liberty University.
 Roxane has also trained in dance and piano.
 She has professional experience teaching both children and adults.
 In addition, she has worked with Autistic children using Rapid Prompting Method (RPM), Applied Behavior Analysis (ABA) and the Son-Rise Program from the Option Institute.

-Acting For All Program Coordinator
+Adaptive Theatre For All Program Coordinator

 Trina has been performing in and around Austin since she was 7.
 A regular performer at the Palace, she was the driving force behind creating the Inclusion shows for the theatre.
 Trina also is a mother to a young adult with Autism.
 Her son graduated from high school on the honor roll despite being minimally verbal.
 Trina attended Blinn Junior College and majored in Theatre and on a scholarship for French Horn.
 When not on stage she keeps busy writing and was published in local newsletters and The Austin American Statesman.
 She looks forward to engaging the minds and unique personalities of this group and encouraging them to explore the gift of expression.